Guinea (Republic of Guinea, République de Guinée)

 Places to Visit

 Like many other nations in Africa, Guinea is a very beautiful one with many sites of attraction.
 One is the Nimba Mountain, which is on the border with Liberia and Ivory Coast.
-The beaches of Conakry are also fascinating and you will learn a lot by visiting the bauxite mines.
+For example, the beaches of Conakry are also fascinating and you will learn a lot by visiting the bauxite mines.

 Story By World By Shotglass